-2. A few of these books, which are more generally needed for purposes of reference, we shall notice in the course of this chapter, showing briefly the nature of the information derivable from each.
+2. A few of these books, which are more generally needed for purposes of reference, we shall notice in the course of this chapter, showing briefly the nature of the information Terivable from each.

 3. Almanac de Gotha.-This is an annual publication and is issued in French.
-Of its contents, which are principally concerned with information relating to the several reigning Sovereigns, Princes, and Chiefs of Europe (indeed of all countries), and their States, the following are the principal heads :-- functionaries of the principal States of the World, including Diplomatic Agents and Consuls, and statistical notices of the different countries.
+Of its contents, which are principally concerned with information relating to the several reigning Sovereigns, Princes, and Chiefs of Europe (indeed of all countries), and their States, the following are the principal heads :-

-- (1) Genealogy of the Sovereigns of Europe. - (2) Genealogy of the mediatised Princes of Germany. - (3) Genealogy of other non-sovereign princely Houses of Europe. - (4) Diplomatic and statistical calendar, containing lists of Sovereigns, Regents, &c., and of all the high
+- (1) Genealogy of the Sovereigns of Europe. - (2) Genealogy of the mediatised Princes of Germany. - (3) Genealogy of other non-sovereign princely Houses of Eurspe. - (4) Diplomatic and statistical calendar, containing lists of Sovereigns, Regents, &c., and of all the high functionaries of the principal States of the World, including Diplomatic Agents and Consuls. and statistical notices of the different countries.